A young child taps a sealed bag of ice cubes with a wooden spoon on a towel while a grown-up sits nearby.

 Step 02

-Seal a small handful of ice cubes inside one plastic bag with most of the extra air pressed out.
+Seal 3 to 5 small ice cubes inside a freezer bag with most of the extra air pressed out, then seal that bag inside a second bag.

 Step 03